-But as you walk towards the center of the labyrinth, even though you pace is the same things speed up.
+But as you walk towards the center of the labyrinth, even though your pace is the same things speed up.
 You are able to circle the labyrinth more quickly and get to the center quite quickly.

-And like life once you meet the center there is a moment of bliss, peace and unfolding.
+And like life, once you meet the center there is a moment of bliss, peace and unfolding.
 And mid-life is like that.
-There comes a time (for many) when the reach a point in their lives where they feel like they “got it”.
+There comes a time (for many) when they reach a point in their lives where they feel like they “got it”.
 And the stop to look around and show gratitude for this amazing life (good or bad-you’re alive and that is flipping amazing, have you looked around you lately and what all of creation is offering you.
 Pretty epic).

 And at the center of the labyrinth, you stop and take a moment to pray, to release anything that you no longer need to carry, you pay gratitude, you ask for forgiveness, to be made new, to release and now take in the next phase of your journey.